 When it comes to apparel, a light fleece you may wear around town as a sweater may fit the bill for a hike or quick run if the weather is chillier than expected.

-Merino wool or wool blend tops, such as from Icebreaker, Smartwool, or Supernatural, can often be worn as regular tops, then also for a workout before needing to be laundered.
+Merino wool or wool blend tops, such as from Icebreaker or Smartwool, can often be worn as regular tops, then also for a workout before needing to be laundered.
 In fact, we have some of these types of tops that can literally be worn for numerous consecutive sweaty workouts before needing a wash – just hang dry after each workout.
 (Sssh, we’ve even gone a week without hitting the laundry!)

 Sometimes, packing along your running shoes is the only way to go.
 If they are new enough, you can often wear them for all but the most formal occasions (preferably not in glaring white or neon colors).
 However, we also always pack along an extra pair of light sandals or other lightweight shoes to change into if our running shoes just get too damp and funky.